|Role||Senior Software engineer|

-In the last six months I have mostly been involved in a consultancy role, helping our clients to deliver scalable platforms where Cassandra plays a central role.
+In the last six months I have mostly been involved in a Cassandra Consulting role, helping our clients to deliver scalable platforms where Cassandra plays a central role.
 Before that, I was designing and developing a large part of our monitoring system, our internal metric collection system, and our Apache Spark offering.

 How did you get started working in IT?

 All of my study and education throughout university was in Information Technology.
 During my academic years, I got the chance to work around high performance computing and distributed computing to solve biological problems.
 When I realised my interest in biology was not strong enough to have an academic career, I decided to switch to a pure IT job.

 What sort of training or education do you have?

 I completed a master in computer science in France, and a PhD in computational biology at the University of Queensland.